Donaim/proviral-pres1/slides.md

 <img v-drag="'miseq'" src="./assets/miseq.webp">

 <!--

+- This slide is also an overview, on what happens before

 - As mentioned, we start with **Sample Collection**.
 This step was described in more detail by Aniqa.
 For us, it is important that it **can** fail.
 For example, it can result in sequences that look nothing like HIV.